Pratt Institute: Enrollment decline and financial issues

-In the 1970s and continuing well into the 1980s New York City and Brooklyn still faced large amounts of crime and poverty.
-Enrollment fell and the school faced a budget deficit.
+In the 1970s and continuing well into the 1980s, New York City and Brooklyn faced large amounts of crime and poverty.
+Enrollment fell, and the school had a budget deficit.
 Prospective students and faculty felt uneasy about the safety of the campus and community.

-In 1974, the men's basketball team came to the attention of national media outlets when Cyndi Meserve joined the team becoming the first woman to play men's NCAA basketball.
+In 1974, the men's basketball team came to the attention of national media outlets when Cyndi Meserve joined the team, becoming the first woman to play men's NCAA basketball.

 More students earned architecture degrees than mechanical engineering degrees in 1975.
-Architecture degrees became the most popular degree at Pratt, and remain so.
+Architecture degrees became the most popular degrees at Pratt, and remain so.

 In anticipation of the institute's centennial in 1987, several capital improvements were made to the campus, in an attempt to restore many dilapidated buildings.
-The Grand Mall was re-landscaped with new plantings, brick pathways, and lighting and the Newman Amphitheater was built in 1988 in celebration of the hundredth anniversary.
+The Grand Mall was re-landscaped with new plantings, brick pathways, and lighting.
+The Newman Amphitheater was built in 1988.

 President Richardson Pratt Jr retired in 1990 after nearly twenty years as president.
 He was the last president descended from founder Charles Pratt.

-By 1993, Thomas F. Schutte was appointed as president and became the longest-serving president not from the Pratt family.
-In the same year, Pratt controversially closed its School of Engineering as announced in 1991.
+In 1993, Thomas F. Schutte was appointed as president, and became the longest-serving president not from the Pratt family.

+In the same year, Pratt controversially closed its School of Engineering, as announced in 1991.
 The School of Engineering had been an integral part of founder Charles Pratt's long-term vision.
 Historically, the school was Pratt's most successful, and many associated the school with its engineering program.
-In response to the institute-wide decrease in enrollment and school-wide budget issues, closing the School of Engineering was thought of as being the only feasible option to keep the school's other programs afloat and to address the budget.
-Students in the Engineering program were transferred to Polytechnic Institute of New York University while tenured professors were relocated to the School of Architecture and the science and math departments in the School of Liberal Arts and Sciences.
+In response to the institute-wide decrease in enrollment and school-wide budget issues, closing the School of Engineering was thought to be the only feasible option to keep the school's other programs afloat, and to address the budget.
+Students in the Engineering program were transferred to Polytechnic Institute of New York University, while tenured professors were relocated to the School of Architecture and the science and math departments in the School of Liberal Arts and Sciences.